Oil Quality Monitoring and the Advances in Real Time Oil Analysis

 The EIS solution utilised in the Oil Sensor is superior to competition sensors which only perform single frequency analysis

-These sensors can detect most, if not all, key oil events and project remaining useful life of the oil while the asset is in operation.
+These sensors within the online monitoring system delivers real time data that can detect most, if not all, key oil events and project remaining useful life of the oil while the asset is in operation.

 While these sensors cannot exactly duplicate lab analysis results, they can provide the necessary insight to make maintenance decisions well before damage occurs remotely, in harsh conditions and hazardous environments.

-Adopting online oil quality sensors is a key enabler to shifting the oil sampling paradigm from periodic to true ‘real-time’ condition-based monitoring whilst the equipment is still online and operational.
+Adopting online oil quality sensors to monitor a lubrication system is a key enabler to shifting the oil sampling paradigm from periodic to true ‘real-time’ condition-based monitoring whilst the equipment is still online and operational.
 Best in class reliability programs have found a step change in asset longevity and performance by implementing online fluid sensor in their oil monitoring programs.